Stay At Home Educator

 Does your summer preschool theme include learning about the beach?
 These free beach theme printable prewriting cards are the perfect addition to your summer themes, especially your ocean theme.
-But be sure to scroll to the end of the post for more beach theme printables.
+Your preschoolers will love these beachy prewriting mats.
+These will make prewriting skills practice feel like a day at the beach!

 This post contains a free printable, so be sure to grab it from the end of the post.